augustoaf/worker-mining-aggregation/README.md

 ## Performance Considerations

 - The application uses Apache Beam's Direct Runner by default
-- For production use, consider using a distributed runner like Dataflow or Flink
+- For production use, consider using a distributed runner like Dataflow or Aoache Flink
 - Adjust window size and batch processing based on your throughput requirements
-- Monitor RabbitMQ queue depths to ensure proper processing

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.